j718/marketing/README.md

   - Meetup (need to redo)
   - Snapchat (FUTURE)
-6. Marketing will work on the Newsletter copy and sendout
+6. Marketing will work on the Newsletter copy and sendout *Friday before the week of a Tier III event (eg. workshops, self-improvement events) , marketing will send image + copy to Sue Wais at SPS for promo
   - Cross Promotion / Partnerships
     - Tech Collab
     - Non-profits